falcucci/dicomcrop/readme.md

-# image-crop
+# dicom-image-crop

-image-crop is a project used for cropping digital images.
+dicom-image-crop is a project used for cropping digital images.
 It allows for users to select a rectangular area of the image and crop it out, allowing them to resize and adjust the image as needed.

 The project has the following features: